 4 TREES PROJECT

-Growing Ieva left Meadowland – the nursery to explore Aluna the planet.
+This project is part of the story of Ieva - the fawn that was born in Meadowland on the planet Aluna.
 Now we are entering the fields of Diversity right at the edge of the Forest of Aluna.
 We already have seen migrating trees also on their way to the Forest.
 Four trees will stand out.
 They are emotional trees and are taking the shapes of surrounding emotions.
 Togetherness will mostly emerge.
 Each tree will reflect the emotions of a different community.
 This togetherness is perhaps not as easy as the word may suggest.

 Exploration of our emotions in this togetherness will be symbolised in those 4 trees slowly growing and emerging.